July on the island of Ireland

 Pounding ocean waves, fresh waters and adventures along tranquil lakes – the island of Ireland isn’t short on water-based fun!

-Kayak through the glassy waters of County Fermanagh’s Upper and Lower Lough Erne and take in the mystical sight of Devenish Island.
+Kayak through the glassy waters of County Fermanagh’s Upper and Lower Lough Erne and take in the mystical sight of Devenish Island, a 6th century monastic site.

 Game of Thrones® fans can immerse themselves in the epic saga with a bracing swim around Ballintoy Harbour – otherwise known as the Iron Islands.
 Warm up afterwards with a bowl of Strangford mussels at The Fullerton Arms.

-Explore the open ocean around County Mayo’s Achill Island on a guided kayaking adventure with Achill Surf from Golden Strand to Silver Strand across the aquamarine waters of Keem Strand.
+There are fantastic kayaking adventures all over the island of Ireland, but if you fancy exploring the open ocean around County Mayo’s Achill Island, then try a guided kayaking adventure with Achill Surf.
+The route takes you from Golden Strand to Silver Strand across the aquamarine waters of Keem Strand, and it’s a gorgeous way to see the coastline of this cinematic island.

 Explore Northern Ireland

-Over 100 years ago, engineers created the Gobbins in County Antrim – a clifftop trail that brings you as close to walking on water as you could ever hope to be.
+Over 100 years ago, engineers created The Gobbins in County Antrim – a dramatic cliff-face path that brings you over inlets, around headlands and through tubular bridges.
 And who could resist the allure of the mystical Giant’s Causeway?
-This cascading valley of hexagonal basalt columns is a UNESCO World Heritage Site for good reason.
+This spectacular formation of hexagonal basalt columns is a UNESCO World Heritage Site for good reason.

 For a taste of wild island life, hop on the ferry to Rathlin Island and enjoy a guided walking tour.
 Fancy spotting some gorgeous puffins?
 Rathlin West Light Seabird Centre is home to Northern Ireland’s largest colony of seabirds.

-In Northern Ireland’s Walled City, the Foyle Maritime Festival welcomes sailors ashore taking part in the Clipper Round the World Yacht Race.
+There’s a totally different – but no less fun – vibe over in Northern Ireland’s Walled City, where the Foyle Maritime Festival welcomes ashore sailors who are taking part in the Clipper Round the World Yacht Race.
 Expect spectacular firework displays, water activities, delicious food and live performances.

-Love traditional music?
-Belfast TradFest sees world-class musicians bring the city to life for seven days of concerts, sessions, céilís (dances) and music masterclasses.
+And finally, if you love traditional music, then hotfoot it up to Belfast where the Belfast TradFest sees world-class musicians bring the city to life for seven days of concerts, sessions, céilís (dances) and music masterclasses.

 July travel tips